nasa-jpl/explorer-1/CONTRIBUTING.md

 ### SCSS

+Styling is achieved with inline Tailwind CSS classes in the component markup.
+Custom SCSS is only used where that is impossible or impractical.

-SCSS lives in `/src/scss/` and [Parcel](https://parceljs.org/) is used to compile all partials and imports.
-If you are writing SCSS for your component, all SCSS should be scoped by the component name.
-In general, try to avoid custom SCSS if possible, as most styling can be achieved by using inline Tailwind CSS classes.
+SCSS files live in `/src/scss/` and [Parcel](https://parceljs.org/) is used to compile all partials and imports.
+If you must write custom SCSS for your component, all SCSS should be namespaced to your component.
+See [Adding SCSS](#adding-scss) for more information.

 #### Adding SCSS

+> Custom SCSS should only be added if it is impossible or impractical to style your component with inline Tailwind CSS classes.

 If you are adding SCSS for component, create a SCSS partial for it in `/src/scss/components/` and import it in `/src/scss/_components.scss`.
 Partials for global styles should be imported in `/src/scss/styles.scss`.
 Filenames for component SCSS partials should use CamelCase, e.g. `_MyComponent.scss`